-The package is anticipated to increase the proportion of journeys undertaken by active modes within the settlements included.
-Assuming all the active travel interventions are fully implemented, the anticipated increase in mode share of walking and cycling are shown in Table 3.1.
+The package is anticipated to increase the proportions of journeys undertaken by active modes within the settlements included.
+Assuming all the active travel interventions are fully implemented in the settlements within this package, the anticipated increase in mode share of walking and cycling proportions are shown in Table 3.1.
 If this mode share was realised, it would be anticipated that road-based travel could reduce, positively contributing to net zero targets.